1414C/jiffy/README.md

 ## Extension-Points

-The Rgen application generates a working web-services application based on the provided model files.
+The Rgen application generates a working web services application based on the provided model files.
 While the generated application should be runnable immediately following generation, there is often a need to perform validation and normalization on the incoming data.
 This is best coded in the model-layer within the generated validation methods, but sometimes this is not sufficient.

 There may be a need to inspect the request details immediately once the request has been passed to the controller.
 There may be a need to perform crucial validations in the controller layer prior to calling the model-layer (i.e. in advance of the validator).
 There may be a need to influence the value of an entity's fields prior to returning the read or created entity back to the caller.
 For reasons such as these, so-called 'extension-points' have been embedded in the model and controller layers of the code.